 - Welcome note from Agent/General manager

-The hotel is set in a Grade II* listed building overlooking the River Thames at Tower Hill.
+Four Seasons Hotel London is set in a Grade II* listed building overlooking the River Thames at Tower Hill.
 It is built in the Beaux Arts style and is the former headquarters of the Port of London Authority.

 It has a good location right by the Tower of London and a couple of minutes’ walk from Tower Hill Tube station.
 It’s also close to Tower Bridge and St Katherine’s Dock, so plenty is nearby to see.